InstallerLegacy/virtualhub-doks/docs/1980s/1981/DOS/86-DOS/index.md

 <a title="Seattle Computer Products, Public domain, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:86-DOS_logo.svg"><img width="512" alt="86-DOS logo" src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/00/86-DOS_logo.svg/512px-86-DOS_logo.svg.png"></a>
 </figure>

 86-DOS was a “quick and dirty” operating system clone of CP/M created by Seattle Computer Products for their 8086 S-100 systems.
 It was later bought by Microsoft and used as the basis for IBM PC-DOS and MS-DOS.
-We are able to run two versions of 86-DOS in virtual machines:
+We can run two versions of 86-DOS in virtual machines:

 <figure markdown>
 [86-DOS 1.00](1.00/){ .md-button }